webplatform/docs/css/properties/box-shadow/index.md

 |LiveURL=http://dabblet.com/gist/4739446
 }}{{Single Example
 |Language=CSS
-|Description=An example of inner drop shadows
+|Description=An example of inner drop shadows.
+An inner box-shadow casts a shadow as if everything outside the padding edge were opaque.
+The inner shadow is drawn inside the padding edge only: it is clipped outside the padding box of the element.
 |Code=article {
 /* box-shadow: left-offset top-offset blur color; */
    box-shadow: 0 0 10px rgba(0, 0, 0, 0.5) inset;